-Western European countries (or EU countries).
-For Eastern Europe, we find that the evolution of trade with EMU countries is similar for those countries which eventually joined the EMU and those that did not.
-Lastly, we find that trade fell by 86% prior to the breakup of CFA Franc countries, but that trade actually increased after dissolution.
+For Eastern Europe, we find that residualized pre- and posttreatment trends imply that the evolution of trade with EMU countries is similar for those countries that eventually joined the EMU and those that did not.
+Next, we show that the pre- and posttreatment trends for non-EMU countries with at least 10 years of consecutive data before and after a switch also show no indication that CUs increase trade.
+Looking at other individual CUs, we find that trade fell by 86% prior to the breakup of CFA Franc countries, but that trade actually increased after dissolution.
+Thus, if we take the CFA